 The community survey revealed that the District of Wells residents are very passionate about the District retaining its charm and small-town character which makes it a unique place to live.
 They would like future growth and development to complement this character and build upon what the District of Wells is recognized for.
-Residents want to see older homes renovated to reflect the 1930's mining town character and for new housing to be similar to existing infrastructure.
+Residents want to see older homes renovated to reflect Well's unique mining inspired character and design and for new housing to be similar to existing infrastructure.
 Residents would also like to see the District of Wells maintained as a walkable and compact community.